-Nizhny Novgorod Region based Shipbuilding, Ship Repair Corporation has delivered a non-self-propelled suction hopper dredger of Project 4395 built for Rechvodput.
+Nizhny Novgorod Region based Shipbuilding, Ship Repair Corporation has delivered a non-self-propelled cutter suction dredger of Project 4395 built for Rechvodput.

 The ship built in the framework of “Service Fleet Modernization” is intended for the Kama Basin Administration of Inland Water Ways, announced the press center of the Federal Marine and River Transport Agency (Rosmorrechflot) referring to Rechvodput.